Isabella Biagini

 Isabella Biagini, born Concetta Biagini, (8 December 1940 – 14 April 2018) was an Italian actress and showgirl.

 Life and career

 Biagini was born in Rome on 8 December 1940.
 She debuted in childhood as a radio actress and advertising model.
 At 14 she entered the Miss Italia competition, and made her film debut in a minor role in Michelangelo Antonioni's Le Amiche (1955).
 Later from the 1960s, Biagini worked assiduously on the radio and television and posed on many fotonovelas.
-On the small screen, she achieved some success not only as showgirl but also as talented impersonator; on the big screen, despite of the numerous appearances, her roles were usually stereotyped.
+On the small screen, she achieved some success not only as a showgirl but also as a talented impersonator; on the big screen, despite the numerous appearances, her roles were usually stereotyped.
 In later years, Biagini has been a protagonist of news columns in relation to the critical conditions of poverty in which she lived.